ojwb/survex/doc/datafile.rst

    Currently dates before 1900 and after 2078 result in a warning and are ignored.

+   A date which is in the future in the local timezone will also be warned about to help catch date errors.
+This warning could be incorrectly triggered if you surveyed some data and promptly sent it to somebody in a timezone behind yours - e.g. American Samoa (UTC-11) is always a day behind Samoa (UTC+13).
+This could be avoided by making the threshold for the warning less tight (e.g. add a day or interpret today's date as "anywhere on Earth"), but then we could fail to warn when locally processed data you've just entered with tomorrow's date which seems worse than an incorrect warning in an unusual case which will go away after less than a day.

    The ``explored`` date is parsed but not currently stored anywhere.
 A future version will write it to the ``.3d`` file and make it available to aven, etc.